 September 10, 2024: A Missouri judge has rejected the impending lawsuit that would have kept the sports betting initiative off the ballot.
 This means Missouri natives can vote on if they want legal sports betting in November.

 Casinos are present throughout Missouri, with 13 currently operating across the state.
 Many of these casinos have played a significant role in the creation of sports betting bills for MO since the legalization of sports betting would only improve their business.
-A majority of the sports betting bills would allow casinos to partner with three online operators.
+Now that Amendment 2 is passed, these casinos will all get sports betting licenses and the ability to partner with two online operators.

 While Missouri legalized horse racing in the 1980s, it is only legal if it is conducted at a race track, so the fact that MO does not have any racetrack defeats the purpose of its legalization.